 When you reach Granite Falls, you’ll experience the waters of Tonahutu Creek cascading fifty feet down a landscape of granite slabs.

-The Sky Pond trail takes high you up into high mountain scenery, offering views of three prominent peaks – Petit Grepon, the Sabre, and Sharkstooth.
+The Sky Pond hike, like many of the RMNP trails on this list, starts at the Bear Lake trailhead and passes Alberta Falls.
+The Sky Pond trail takes you up into high mountain scenery, offering views of three prominent peaks – Petit Grepon, the Sabre, and Sharkstooth.

-The Lake of Glass is just a quarter mile beyond Timberline Falls and then another quarter mile leads to Sky Pond – your final destination where you can enjoy stunning views of alpine scenery including fields of columbines and marsh marigolds.
+The Lake of Glass is just a quarter-mile beyond Timberline Falls.
+Then another quarter mile leads to Sky Pond – your final destination where you can enjoy stunning views of alpine scenery, including fields of columbines and marsh marigolds.

 The elevation gain is more than 1,500 feet.

-If you’re fit, acclimated, and have some backcountry navigational skills, consider hiking to Falcon Falls — it’s quite the adventure.
-I would still play it safe and bring along your favorite Garmin hiking gps.
+The hike to Falcon Falls is quite the adventure so make sure you’re fit, acclimated, and have some backcountry navigational skills.
+I would still play it safe and bring along your favorite GPS device.

 Falcon Falls isn’t the only body of water you’ll encounter along your journey – the trail winds past Thunder Lake, Fan Falls, Copeland Falls, the Calypso Cascades, and Ouzel Falls.